 Local public transport: South Korea has an extensive metro system.
 The starting price of a ticket within the city is around 1,300 Won ($1.10).
 Prices for the buses also start at the same price.

-Across country transport: For the above itinerary, you do not need to take trains or buses across the country.
-Instead, we recommend flying, as it’s much quicker and cheaper We recommend checking Skyscanner for the best prices.
+Across-country transport: For the above itinerary, you do not need to take trains or buses across the country.
+Instead, we recommend flying, as it’s much quicker and cheaper.

 Backpacking South Korea travel tips